AhmedNassar7/AhmedNassar7.github.io/docs/ARCHITECTURE.md

     C-->>U: success toast if either succeeded, else error state
 ```

-Notes:

-- Both calls are wrapped in a timeout and combined with `Promise.allSettled`, so one hung request can't leave the form stuck on "Sending…" forever.
+- Both calls have a timeout and run through `Promise.allSettled`, so one hung request can't stick the form on "Sending…".
-- `src/firebase.js` checks that every required `VITE_FIREBASE_*` variable is present before calling `initializeApp`/`getDatabase`.
-If any are missing, it logs an error and skips Firebase init entirely rather than throwing — `addMessage()` then rejects with a clear error instead of touching an uninitialized database, and the rest of the app (including the rest of the Contact form) still renders normally.
-See [DEVELOPER_GUIDE.md § Environment Variables](./DEVELOPER_GUIDE.md#environment-variables) for the full behavior.
+- `src/firebase.js` checks all `VITE_FIREBASE_*` vars before calling `initializeApp`/`getDatabase`.
+If any are missing, it logs and skips init; `addMessage()` rejects instead of crashing.
+See [DEVELOPER_GUIDE.md § Environment Variables](./DEVELOPER_GUIDE.md#environment-variables).
-- `src/firebase.js` also opens the Realtime Database's socket connection at page load (subscribing to the special `.info/connected` path) instead of waiting for the first form submission, so the connection handshake isn't on the critical path when a visitor actually hits "Send".
+- `src/firebase.js` opens the Realtime Database socket at page load (via `.info/connected`), not on first submit, so the connection handshake isn't on the critical path.

 ## 4. Data Flow: Live GitHub Stats

-`Stats.jsx` fetches three independent things on mount and renders whatever resolves, falling back to last-known static numbers if a call fails (no loading spinner blocking the section):
+`Stats.jsx` fetches three things independently on mount, falling back to last-known values if a call fails:

 ```mermaid
 flowchart LR